robiiiiiiiiiiiin/HandleBabelSassPack/README.md

 (Sorry, I didn't find a better name)

-HandleBabelSassPack is a pre-maid architecture and configuration to develop using Webpack, Babel, Sass and Handlebars.
+HandleBabelSassPack is a frontend developement environment setup using Webpack, Babel, Sass and Handlebars.

-The overall is using npm

 ## Installation